Long Mynd: Bronze Age

 Of the Long Mynd Barrows, over twenty scatter the plateau.
 The best examples are in the northern area of the Long Mynd.
 Robin Hood's Butts barrow, near Duckley Nap, are two well known barrows, and the largest on the Long Mynd, being approximately 36 m in diameter and 4 m high.

 The Shooting Box Barrow is named after a grouse-shooting hut that stood on the site until it was removed in 1992.
 It is the only known example of a disc barrow in Shropshire.
 21 m in diameter and 2.3 m high, it is in the centre of a flat circular enclosure 54 m in diameter, the edge of which is defined by a 5 m wide bank, which has been partially destroyed by a modern path.
 It had been dated to c.
 1950–1700 BC.

-The Port Way is an ancient trackway, which runs the length of the Long Mynd massif, and is the largest historical feature on the Long Mynd, at just over 5 mi long.
+The Portway is an ancient trackway, which runs the length of the Long Mynd massif, and is the largest historical feature on the Long Mynd, at just over 5 mi long.
 It is still walked today, and is part of the Shropshire Way, and a road that goes to the Gliding Club.
 A common misconception is that it goes over Pole Bank, but instead it bypasses the hill, following its contours.

 Iron Age

-Very little Iron Age human activity has been recorded on the Long Mynd.
-However, this later period has a specific ancient site.